 Pleasure seems to be rewarding.
 People will repeat behaviors to get more pleasure even when these actions are destructive.
 Things like addiction, behavioral excess, overspending and risky sexual activities are all temporarily rewarding even when they don’t result in long-term happiness.

 Sharp emotions like pleasure and pain arrive quickly and unannounced.
 Some feelings are softer and gentler.
 Feelings like happiness and contentment swell up softly and slowly from our unconscious.

 If you want more happiness you need to cultivate the experience of watching for its appearance and you need to look for it.
 Happiness is not a pushy emotion.
 It doesn’t force its way into your heart.
 It waits to be noticed and invited.

 Did you ever go looking for a particular style of car, maybe a van or a hatchback?
-Before you began your search you didn’t see many of that model.
+Before you begin your search you didn’t see many of that model.
 Once you look, they are everywhere.

 Happiness is like that.
 We need to consciously search for it.

 Did you look for that car you wanted in the big box store or a department store?
 No of course not.
 You looked in places where that model of car might be sold.

 So why do we look for happiness by chasing after short-term pleasure or running from pain?
 Happiness is the result of facing our troubles.
 It is also the direct product of acceptance.
 If we are never content with what we have, if we are always chasing more, then happiness gets passed by.